Berkexds/HotelManagementSystem/README.md

 ## How to Run

-1. Clone the repository:
+1. Download and extract the zip file
-2. Open the `.sln` file in **Visual Studio**.
+2. Open the '.sln' file in **Visual Studio**.
+3.Prepare the database connection:
+-Open the App.config file inside the WindowsFormsApp1 project.
+-Modify the connection string’s data source to match your SQL Server instance, for example:
+"data source=localhost\MSSQLSERVER02;"
+-Make sure it points to the SQL Server instance where the database is hosted (check in SQL Server Management Studio).

+-If the project references a .pfx signing key file that is missing or causes build errors:
+-Open WindowsFormsApp1.csproj and remove or comment out the lines referencing the .pfx file.

-3. Make sure SQL Server is running.
+4.Make sure SQL Server is running:
+-Start SQL Server and confirm the HotelManagementSystem database is attached.
+-Ensure your Windows user has permissions to access the database (typically assigned the db_owner role).

-4. Build and run the application.
+5.Build and run the application:
+-Build the solution in Visual Studio.
+-Run the application; it should connect to the database and work correctly.

 ## Authors